 Senator Thomas Corwin of Lebanon, widely acclaimed as an orator, addressed his fellow senators recommending denial of President James K. Polk’s request for funds to conduct the Mexican War.
 Corwin’s remarks defending the right of free speech during wartime moved the entire nation.

 John Sherman of Mansfield became chairman of the Senate Committee on Agriculture (today's Committee on Agriculture, Nutrition, and Forestry).
 In the second session of that Congress (38th), beginning in December 1864, he became chairman of the Senate Committee on Finance, where he served until 1865, playing a major role in decisions related to financing the Civil War.
-In the 39th Congress, from 1865 to 1867, he served as chairman of the Agriculture Committee once again, and returned to the Finance Committee in 1867, serving as chair until 1877.
+He returned as Agriculture chair from 1865 to 1867 and as Finance Committee chair from 1867 to 1877.

 The Senate elected Benjamin Wade of Jefferson as president pro tempore.
 His duties took on special significance because, with the office of vice president vacant, he stood next in line of presidential succession.